ghostmonk/twitter-challenge/README.md

 I use Bower for all of the client-side libraries.
 There is a postinstall target defined in the package.json, so bower install should be run automatically on npm install.

+## Known Issues

+* The style switcher in the edit page does not currently work.
+Unfortunately I could not get the style switcher in quick enough.
+The problem has to do with my deployment model.
+Since I am using less and gulp to compile out static style sheets, I would need to alter the pipe line to allow for compilation on multiple sheets.
+This was a little too costly in time.

+* ng-animate does not work: I was hoping to have better transitions when switching between pages.
+However, after hooking up ng-animate, I could not get it to function correctly.

+## Thanks for the Opportunity

+Whatever ever happens in the near future, I want to thank you for the opportunity.
+I had a great time building this application.
+I look forward to receiving feedback.